helidon-io/helidon/docs/se/guides/dbclient.md

-# Helidon SE DB Client Guide
+# DbClient

-This guide describes the features of Helidon’s DB Client and how to create a sample Helidon SE project that can be used to run some basic examples using the Helidon DB Client.
+This guide describes the features of Helidon’s DB Client and how to create a sample Helidon SE project that can be used to run some basic examples using the Helidon DbClient.

 ## What You Need

 For this 15 minute tutorial, you will need the following:

+_Prerequisite product versions for Helidon 4.4.0-SNAPSHOT_:

 | Requirement                                     | Description                                                                       |
 |-------------------------------------------------|-----------------------------------------------------------------------------------|